mjordan/larkm_integration/README.md

 Concept is that an ARK that uses a node's UUID as its identifier string can be assigned to a node before the ARK is minted in its resolver.
 This module does two things:

 1. auto-populates a field (which you identify in the module's configuration settings) with an ARK using the node's UUID as the identifier string
-1. provides a view that lists the title, UUID, and node ID of all nodes created on the specified day (see sample URL below)
+1. provides a view that lists the title, UUID, and node ID of all nodes created or modified on the specified day (see sample URL below)

 The list is intended to be consumed by a script that creates the ARKs in larkm as a daily batch.
 This batch-creation-of-ARKs-after-the-resource-is-created approach is an alternative to the more common create-PID-in-realtime-on-node creation approach.